An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Literature Survey

 However, despite its popularity, MC Dropout has been shown to suffer from several limitations.
 Recent studies have highlighted that uncertainty estimation methods, including MC Dropout, are poorly calibrated at finer scales and may fail to highlight error-prone regions reliably.
 Fuchs et al. (2022) \cite{b11} demonstrated that MC Dropout produced poorly calibrated uncertainty maps in brain tumor segmentation, especially near boundaries where errors are most likely.
 Similarly, Mehrtash et al. (2020) \cite{b12} found that MC Dropout’s calibration improvements were inconsistent across datasets and inferior to ensemble methods in both calibration and out-of-distribution detection.
 These findings suggest that dropout-based uncertainty estimation may not be sufficient for practical error localization in medical imaging.

 Despite existing work highlighting the limitations of MC Dropout in uncertainty estimation for brain tumor segmentation, these studies have primarily relied on dataset-level metrics such as calibration errors or visual uncertainty maps, and have focused largely on volumetric (3D) data.
-To the best of our knowledge, there is no systematic investigation quantifying the relationship between uncertainty and segmentation error at the per-image or boundary level in 2D segmentation tasks.
-Specifically, statistical analyses such as Pearson correlation and Spearman correlation between uncertainty and error, or paired t-tests comparing different augmentation settings, have not been employed to rigorously evaluate the practical utility of MC Dropout for boundary error localization.
-This study addresses that gap by providing a detailed, image-wise uncertainty-error analysis in 2D brain tumor segmentation under various augmentation scenarios.
+Crucially, these studies have not distinguished between uncertainty representations (variance, entropy, or mutual information) leaving it unclear whether the limitations observed are inherent to MC Dropout or specific to the choice of uncertainty metric.
+To the best of our knowledge, no prior work has systematically quantified the relationship between variance-based MC Dropout uncertainty and segmentation error at the per-image or boundary level in 2D segmentation tasks.
+Specifically, statistical analyses such as Pearson correlation and Spearman correlation between uncertainty and error, or paired t-tests comparing different augmentation settings, have not been employed to rigorously evaluate the practical utility of variance-based MC Dropout for boundary error localization.
+This study addresses that gap by providing a detailed, image-wise uncertainty-error analysis in 2D brain tumor segmentation across four augmentation scenarios, with a specific focus on variance as the uncertainty representation.